NVIDIA/DALI/docs/examples/use_cases/paddle/resnet50/paddle-resnet50.rst

 Usage
 -----

-Before using install the necessary packages from requirements.txt.
+Install the necessary packages from requirements.txt before use.

 .. code-block:: bash